 For additional information, please visit our Frequently Asked Questions Web page.

-The classroom instruction provides the 75 hours of preparation required by DHSS.
-Students will attend class twice a week.
-ATTENDANCE IN ALL CLASSES IS MANDATORY.
-Because of the accelerated nature of this course, no absences will be permitted.
-Failure to attend class may result in failure of the program.
+The classroom instruction and lab hours provide the cognitive education required by DHSS.
+Classwork will be completed online and lab hours will be completed in person at the Center for Healthy Living on the SCC - Dardenne Creek Campus.
+Because of the accelerated nature of this course, no lab absences will be permitted.
+Failure to attend a lab session may result in failure of the program.

 The clinical internship provides the 100 hours of on-the-job training required for CNA certification in the state of Missouri.
-Students will be placed at one of our clinical partner facilities to complete these hours and will be required to be at the clinical site twice a week.
-Students will be able to choose either a morning clinical shift (7 a.m.-3 p.m.) or an evening clinical shift (3-11 p.m.).
+Students will be placed at one of our clinical partner facilities to complete these hours and will be required to be at the clinical site four times per week (see schedule above for dates).
 ATTENDANCE ON ALL CLINICAL DAYS IS MANDATORY.
 Because of the accelerated nature of this course, no absences will be permitted.
 Failure to attend a clinical session may result in failure of the program.

 Prior to beginning their clinical hours, students will be required to complete and pass a urine drug screening (done at a facility designated by SCC).
 Information and required paperwork will be provided to the student during the registration process.

 The state certification exam is completed through a third-party vendor.
 Information on how to register and pay for this exam will be provided in class.

 - Must be at least 18 years of age

 - Must have acceptable background screening from the Missouri Family Care Safety Registry (https://health.mo.gov/safety/fcsr/) (no older than 90 days at time of registration)